micmejia/bible-dump/NKJV/2 Samuel/2 Sam 3.md

 ## Abner Joins Forces with David

 ###### 6
-Now it was so, while there was war between the house of Saul and the house of David, that Abner was strengthening _his hold_ on the house of Saul.
+Now it was so, while there was war between the house of Saul and the house of David, that Abner was strengthening his hold on the house of Saul.

 ###### 7
-And Saul had a concubine, whose name _was_ Rizpah, the daughter of Aiah.
-So _Ishbosheth_ said to Abner, "Why have you gone in to my father's concubine?"
+And Saul had a concubine, whose name was Rizpah, the daughter of Aiah.
+So Ishbosheth said to Abner, "Why have you gone in to my father's concubine?"

 ###### 8
-Then Abner became very angry at the words of Ishbosheth, and said, "_Am_ I a dog's head that belongs to Judah?
+Then Abner became very angry at the words of Ishbosheth, and said, "Am I a dog's head that belongs to Judah?
 Today I show loyalty to the house of Saul your father, to his brothers, and to his friends, and have not delivered you into the hand of David; and you charge me today with a fault concerning this woman?

 ###### 9
 May God do so to Abner, and more also, if I do not do for David as the Lord has sworn to him--